 The 12 Days of Christmas Teaching Tip #8: College Applications

 However, the first step of applying to college does not happen during senior year.
 The very first steps should begin when your student is a junior.
-Junior year is the time to select which colleges to apply to, visit the ones you’re most interested in, practice essay writing, take college applications tests (SAT and ACT), get your records in order, etc. Junior year is crucial, so don’t let it slip by!
+Junior year is the time to select which colleges to apply to, visit the ones you’re most interested in, practice essay writing, take college applications tests (SAT and ACT), and get your records in order.
+Junior year is crucial, so don’t let it slip by!

 Real Fast College Applications

 Applying for college may feel like an overwhelming task.
 It doesn’t have to be if you know what is required and what to do each step of the way.
 In this course, you will learn about attending college fairs, researching colleges, visiting colleges, providing records for the application process, and writing winning college application essays.

 Regular Price $15.
 Lifetime online access to video, audio, handouts and transcription.
 Buy Now!

 You may also like the Coffee Break Book, College Admission Policies Demystified: Understanding Homeschool Requirements for Getting In for Kindle/Kindle App.
 Buy Now!